StockSharp/doc/en/topics/designer/strategies/using_code/csharp/first_strategy.md

-# Example of a Strategy in C#
+# C# Strategy Example

-Creating a strategy from source code will be illustrated using the example of an SMA strategy - a similar SMA strategy example, assembled from cubes in the section [Creating an Algorithm from Cubes](../../using_visual_designer/first_strategy.md).
+Creating a strategy from source code will be demonstrated using the SMA strategy example - similar to the SMA strategy example assembled from cubes in the [Creating Algorithm from Cubes](../../using_visual_designer/first_strategy.md) section.

-This section will not describe the constructs of the C# language (as well as [Strategy](../../../../api/strategies.md), on the basis of which strategies are created), but features for the code to work in **Designer** will be mentioned.
+This section will not describe C# language constructs (or [Strategy](../../../../api/strategies.md), which is used as the base for creating strategies), but will mention specific features for working with code in the **Designer**.

 > [!TIP]
-> Strategies created in **Designer** are compatible with strategies created in [API](../../../../api.md) due to the use of a common base class [Strategy](../../../../api/strategies.md).
-This makes running such strategies outside of **Designer** significantly easier than [diagrams](../../../live_execution/running_strategies_outside_of_designer.md).
+> Strategies created in the **Designer** are compatible with strategies created in the [API](../../../../api.md) due to using the common base class [Strategy](../../../../api/strategies.md).
+This makes running such strategies outside the **Designer** significantly easier than running [schemes](../../../live_execution/running_strategies_outside_of_designer.md).

-1. Strategy parameters are created through a special approach:
+1. Strategy parameters are created using a special approach:

 ```cs
 _candleTypeParam = this.Param(nameof(CandleType), DataType.TimeFrame(TimeSpan.FromMinutes(1)));